Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 Buyers wanting a brand-new construction-only community

-East Park is not the flashiest Lake Nona-area neighborhood.
+East Park isn't the flashiest Lake Nona-area neighborhood.
 That is kind of the point.
-It may appeal to buyers who want location, space, and practicality without paying for every ounce of hype.
+It may appeal to people who want location, space, and practicality without paying for every ounce of hype.

 Nearby Areas to Compare